Dr-Matthew-Bennett/dotfiles/README.md

 The '!' will 'cancel out' the previous ignore commands.

+N.B.
+I have noticed that, for some reason, a couple of subdirectories were not showing up in the fzf search, and so I explicitly created some '!path/to/missed/directory/' lines in this section...

 If you're doing this across multiple machines, you can make a separate home directory list per machine in the fzfhome_gitignore file (it doesn't matter if some directories don't exist on some machines, or if some directories are